microsoft/backfill/README.md

 [TODO]

-## Telemetry
+## Performance Logs

-Some telemetry is gathered and stored to disk.
-Nothing gets uploaded.
-It is simply stored on disk for your own analysis.
-You can turn if off by putting `useTelemetry: false` in `backfill.config.js`.
+You can optionally output performance logs to disk.
+If turned on, backfill will output a log file after each run with performance metrics.
+Each log file is formatted as a csv file, containing only one row.
+You can run `backfill --generate-performance-report` to combine all logs in the log folder into one file.
+You can turn performance logging by setting `outputPerformanceLogs: true` in `backfill.config.js`.

 ## Contributing